Flatiron Partners

 Series A in 1999

 PlanetFeedback is a developer of an online community platform that facilitates effective communication between consumers and businesses.
-The company enables brands and enterprises to gather, analyze, and utilize consumer feedback in real-time, enhancing customer service and reducing operational costs.
-By leveraging the power of the Internet, PlanetFeedback supports businesses in understanding consumer sentiments, thereby fostering improved engagement and satisfaction.
+This platform enables companies, brands, and enterprises to collect, analyze, and utilize consumer feedback in real time.
+By leveraging this feedback, businesses can enhance their customer service and reduce operational costs.
+The focus of PlanetFeedback is to streamline the interaction process, ensuring that both consumers and companies benefit from improved engagement and communication.

 Mainspring